 Divorce affects not only parents and children, but also grandparents and other relatives.
-This is tragic, as some grandparents and other third parties are major stakeholders and caregivers in the lives of their grandchildren.
+This is tragic, as some grandparents and other third parties are major stakeholders and caregivers in the lives of their grandchildren or children.
 When these individuals are concerned that a child will not be cared for following a divorce, it may become necessary to explore their legal rights regarding visitation and custody.
-Timing to intervene in custody disputes is critical and grandparents cannot sit on their rights.
+The timing to intervene in custody disputes is often critical and and as such grandparents cannot sit on their rights.

 At the law firm of Barberi Law, we have won many cases for custody and parenting time on behalf of grandparents and third parties.
 We can help you explore your rights and find answers to your questions about grandparent visitation rights.